 — Elements Massage (@ElementsMassage) November 3, 2016

-Eucalyptus oil is very healthy for your beard and can definitely stimulate hair growth and keep your facial hair moisturized and healthy.
-The natural antibacterial properties of eucalyptus oil will also keep your facial hair clean as well as your face and the roots of the beard.
+Eucalyptus oil is very healthy for your beard.
+It can definitely stimulate hair growth and keep your facial hair moisturized and healthy.
+The natural antibacterial properties of eucalyptus oil will keep your facial hair clean.
+They will also keep your face and the roots of the beard clean.

-In order to apply eucalyptus oil to your face, make sure you take a shower first.
-After taking a shower, apply roughly a thumb-sized amount of oil to your beard (2-3 drops for shorter beards) where it grows from your face i.e. the roots of the hairs.
-Make sure you allow the oil to sit in your hair for at least 30 minutes.
+In order to apply eucalyptus oil to your face, make sure you wash your face first.
+After your face is clean, apply roughly a thumb-sized amount of oil to your beard (or 2-3 drops for shorter beards).
+Apply it from the roots of the hairs.
+Make sure that you allow the oil to sit in your beard for at least 30 minutes.

-After the time has elapsed, you can pat your beard dry with a towel or (depending on how the hair feels) even leave it in and go on with your day.
-Also remember to comb your beard daily.
-This helps keep it neat and clean, as well as stimulating healthy growth by slowing any knots, clumps or tangling that may form over time.
+After the time has elapsed, you can pat your beard dry with a towel.
+Or (depending on how the hair feels), you can even leave it in and go on with your day.
+Also, remember to comb your beard daily.
+This helps keep it neat and clean.
+It also stimulates healthy growth by slowing any knots, clumps, or tangling that may form over time.

-The good news is that eucalyptus is very safe for dogs -- but largely for external use.
-It can be mixed into a normal shampoo and used as a strong, natural anti-flea remedy.
-Simply wet your dog and apply the shampoo liberally.
-Massage the shampoo into your pet and create a foamy lather.
-Rinse and repeat daily until any evidence of the infection have left.
+The good news is that eucalyptus is very safe for dogs.
+But this is largely only relevant for external use.
+You can mix it into a normal shampoo and use it as a strong, natural, anti-flea remedy.
+To use it, simply bathe your dog and apply the shampoo liberally.
+Massage the shampoo into your furry friend and create a foamy lather.
+Rinse and repeat daily until any evidence of the infection has left.

-The eucalyptus oil will also prevent any sores or wounds that your pet may have experienced due to flea bites and the antiseptic qualities will also help to remove any eggs that may have been laid during the infection.
-It is important to note that eucalyptus oil is not recommended for oral ingestion (for your pets) and should not be used on cats as they have a much more sensitive skin type to that of dogs and may be irritated by the oil.
+The eucalyptus oil will also prevent any sores or wounds that your pet may have experienced due to flea bites.
+And the antiseptic qualities will also help to remove any eggs that may have been laid during the infection.
+It is important to note that you should not use eucalyptus oil for oral ingestion (for your pets).
+You should also not use it on cats.
+They have a much more sensitive skin type to that of dogs and the oil may irritate their skin.

-I think it’s easy to see why eucalyptus oil is so important to have in your home at all times!
-Literally everyone in your family can use for a variety of things and it’s definitely a cost-effective treatment for colds, the flu or any fevers that you or your family might experience during those wintery months or around flu season.
+I think it is easy to see why eucalyptus oil is so important to have in your home at all times!
+Literally everyone in your family can use it for a variety of things.
+Additionally, it’s definitely a cost-effective treatment for colds, the flu, or any fevers that you or your family might experience during those wintry months or around flu season.

-Please note that the oil should not come into contact with your eyes at any point -- or they’ll burn.
-Also, be sure not to ingest any of the oil orally unless you have the consent of a medical doctor and ladies -- be sure note to use the oil during a pregnancy.
-If you start to feel dizziness, a headache or struggle to breath -- be sure to stop using the oil and seek a doctor immediately.
-Otherwise, be sure to use the oil in regulated amounts and you should be safe.
+Please note that the oil should not come into contact with your eyes at any point.
+If contact with your eyes occurs, make sure to wash the affected area with warm water.
+Also, be sure not to ingest any of the oil orally unless you have the consent of a medical doctor.
+Pregnant women should also avoid using eucalyptus essential oil -and other essential oils for that matter.
+If you start to feel dizziness, a headache, or struggle to breathe -- stop using the oil and seek a doctor immediately.
+Otherwise, be sure to use the oil in regulated amounts, and you should be safe.